CREDIT and DEBIT CARDS:

-Payment for your Safari is ONLY with VISA or MASTERCARD CREDIT CARDS, for deposits on booking and at hunt end.
+Payment for your Safari is ONLY with VISA or MASTERCARD CREDIT or DEBIT CARDS, for deposits on booking and at hunt end.
 No other types of credit cards are accepted.

 Richard Holmes Safaris has a Bank Account in the USA in Las Vegas with Bank of America and payment only via wire, electronic or online banking may be done to this account, but this is only for deposits for hunts a year or more out.
 Contact Richard for details.